 In a mixing bowl, mix the above ingredients until smooth.
 Transfer to a greased 2-quart baking dish.

 - 1/2 cup chopped pecans

 - 1/4 cup all-purpose flour

 Combine flour and brown sugar in a bowl, add pecans, then cut in butter.
 Sprinkle over potato mixture.

 Bake at 325 uncovered for 45-50 minutes, until golden.

-This makes a great dish to prepare ahead of time and bake when you arrive at your destination.
+This sweet potato casserole makes a great dish to prepare ahead of time and bake when you arrive at your destination.
 However, keep the topping separate until ready to bake so it doesn’t settle into the sweet potatoes.
 And it makes great cold leftovers!
-Kinda like candy in my book.
+Much like candy in my book.

 Do you have a variation on this recipe?
 Do you prefer the pecan or marshmallow topping?